kubeflow/community/wg-manifests/charter.md

 that in case there's an absence of one of the Leads the rest will be able to ensure the established processes and the health of the repository will be preserved.

-With the above the main pillars of work and responsibilities that we've seen for this repository throughout the years are the following:
+With the above the main pillars of work and responsibilities that we have seen for this repository throughout the years are the following:
 1. Being involved with the release team, since the [release process](https://github.com/kubeflow/community/tree/master/releases) is tightly intertwined with the manifests/platform repository
 2. Testing methodologies (GitHub Actions)
 3. Processes regarding the [experimental](https://github.com/kubeflow/manifests/blob/master/experimental) components
-4. [Platform manifests](https://github.com/kubeflow/manifests/tree/master/common) maintained irectly by Manifests/Platform WG (Istio, Knative, Cert Manager etc.)
+4. [Platform manifests](https://github.com/kubeflow/manifests/tree/master/common) maintained directly by Manifests/Platform WG (Istio, Knative, Cert Manager etc.)
 5. Community and health of the project

 Root approvers, or Manifests/Platform WG Leads, are expected to have expertise and be able